TokyoSU/TR2Main-VSEdition/README.md

 This is an open source implementation of the classic Tomb Raider II game (1997), made by reverse engineering of the original game for PC and PS1.
 Right now it's a dynamic library injecting the original game EXE to allow step-by-step decompilation, fixing, and improvement, but someday it will become single EXE file.

-The goal of the project is to make 1:1 clone of the original PC game, to fix all its bugs, and to add more features from non-PC official ports (for example from PS1).
+The goal of the project is to make a clone of the original PC game (Not 1:1), to fix all its bugs, and to add more features from non-PC official ports (for example from PS1) and through port of other tomb raider games.
 So TR2Main is some sort of unofficial modern PC port of Tomb Raider II.

 ## Getting Started